luxzeitlos/wl-find-cursor/README.md

 wl-find-cursor -p
 ```

-To customize the animation duration, square size, square color:
+To customize the animation duration, circle size, circle color:

 ```
 wl-find-cursor -c 0x88cc241d -s 400 -d 2
 ```

-It will show a semi-transparent red square with size 400, the duration is 2 second.
+It will show a semi-transparent red circle with size 400, the duration is 2 second.

 Usually you may bind it with a hot key such as `Super+m`, for example, for sway: